jamesdbrock/purescript-parsing-replace/README.md

 opportunities which
 [remain mostly unexploited anyway](https://swtch.com/~rsc/regexp/regexp1.html).
-The performance compromise of allowing stack memory allocation (a.k.a. pushdown automata, a.k.a. context-free grammar) was once considered [controversial for *general-purpose* programming languages](https://vanemden.wordpress.com/2014/06/18/how-recursion-got-into-programming-a-comedy-of-errors-3/).
+The performance compromise of allowing stack memory allocation (a.k.a. pushdown automata, a.k.a. context-free grammar, a.k.a. recursion) was once considered [controversial for *general-purpose* programming languages](https://vanemden.wordpress.com/2014/06/18/how-recursion-got-into-programming-a-comedy-of-errors-3/).
 I think we
 can now resolve that controversy the same way for pattern matching languages.